nicolewhite/algebra.js/index.md

 <h1>Build a Quadratic Equation</h1>

 First let's build an expression!
-Multiply or divide by integers; add or subtract either integers or the variable `x`.
+Multiply or divide the expression by integers; add or subtract from the expression either integers or the variable `x`.

 <div id="expressionDiv"></div>